sourcetoad/Logger/README.md

 # Sourcetoad Logger

-This package allows you to log important events, including what data is viewed by who.
+This package allows you to log important events, including what data is viewed by whom.
 Including the following:

  * Login Events
  * Logout Events